jbehave/jbehave-core/README.md

 Maven is supported in Intellij IDEA out-of-the-box Maven is supported in Eclipse via [m2e plugin](http://eclipse.org/m2e), included out-of-the-box in some Eclipse distributions.
+Eclipse users may also want to load the ides/eclipse/lifecycle-mapping-metadata.xml or ignore the m2e lifecycle mappings manually.

 ### Building